-The text for this class is DeWolf, Cases and Materials on the Law of Torts (2009 ed.).
-You should be sure to get the most recent version of the textbook, because it has changed for this year.1 You can obtain the textbook FREE if you download it from the Internet (as long as you pay for the cost of printing it out), or if you prefer, you can buy it from the bookstore for about \$45.
-To download it from the Internet, go to my website (http://guweb2.gonzaga.edu/~dewolf/torts/Fall09) The web page contains a lot of other useful information (such as .mp3 files from past years, past exams, a visual outline, etc.).
+The text for this class is DeWolf, Cases and Materials on the Law of Torts (2013 ed.).
+Make sure you get the latest edition (any previous edition is out of date).
+You can obtain the textbook FREE if you download it from the Internet (as long as you pay for the cost of printing it out), or if you prefer, you can buy it from the bookstore for about \$45.
+To download it from the Internet, go to my website (http://guweb2.gonzaga.edu/~dewolf/torts/Fall13) The web page contains a lot of other useful information (such as past exams, a visual outline, etc.).